rdf32/soft_actor_critic_pygame/README.md

 # soft_actor_critic_pygame
-code to train a reinforcement learning agent to play a game I wrote in pygame
+code for training a reinforcement learning agent to play a game I wrote in pygame